 Covid-19 Protocol Procedure for C’est si Bon!

-C’est si Bon! has developed this “Day Camp Operations Plan” in coordination with the Local Government in accordance with the Interim Coronavirus Disease 2019 (COVID-19) Guidance for Day Camp or Program Settings Serving Children and Teens (May 6, 2020), as directed by the NC Department of Health and Human Services.
+C’est si Bon! has developed this “Day Camp Operations Plan” in coordination with the Local Government in accordance with the Interim Coronavirus Disease 2019 (COVID-19) Guidance for Day Camp or Program Settings Serving Children and Teens (May 19, 2020), as directed by the NC Department of Health and Human Services.
+Visit this page for more information.

 Staff and children in the following categories may NOT participate in camp programs: